huggingface/blog/text-generation-inference-on-inferentia2.md

 <|system|>\nYou are a friendly.</s>\n<|user|>\nInstruction</s>\n<|assistant|>\n
 ```

-To avoid drafting the prompt, we can use the `apply_chat_template` method from the tokenizer, which expects a `messages` dictionary with the known OpenAI format and converts it into the correct format for the model.
+Manually preparing the prompt is error prone, so we can use the `apply_chat_template` method from the tokenizer to help with it.
+It expects a `messages` dictionary in the well-known OpenAI format, and converts it into the correct format for the model.
 Let's see if Zephyr knows some facts about AWS.

 ```python
 from transformers import AutoTokenizer